OccupationalTherapy.com Phone: 866-782-9924

 End effector-based devices attach to the patient's limb only at the most distal segment, ensuring that the actions are not overly constraining.
 This design allows for a more natural range of motion, as seen in devices focusing on hand or foot movements.

 Exoskeleton-based devices have a mechanical structure that mirrors the skeletal structure of the arm or leg.
-These robots have multiple connection points for lower extremity devices, such as at the hips, knees, and feet.
+These robots have multiple connection points for lower extremity devices, such as hips, knees, and feet.
 This design provides comprehensive support and alignment, facilitating complex movements and rehabilitation.

 Planar-based devices, typically end effector-based, move in a specific plane, either one or two.
 These are generally considered the low-tech side of rehabilitation robots, focusing on simpler, more controlled movements within a single or dual plane.
 This type of device is useful for targeted rehabilitation exercises that require precise control.